taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 The `Stories` component is a connected component now and is the only component that has access to the Redux store.
-The application should work again, but this time with a clever interaction between Redux and React.
+It receives the stories from the state in `mapStateToProps()` and a function that triggers the dispatching of an action to archive a story in `mapDispatchToProps()`.
+The application should work again, but this time with a sophisticated interaction between Redux and React.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/88072e9b62230f59ffa83a5ddd06ceda6bf75fe4).

-### Part 15: Lift Connection
+### Part 13: Lift Connection

 It is no official term yet, but you can lift the connection between React and Redux.
 For instance, you could lift the connection from the `Stories` component to another component.
 But you need the list of stories to map over them in the `Stories` component.
 However, what about the `onArchive()` function?
 It is not used in the `Stories` component, but only in the `Story` component and only passed via the `Stories` component.
 Thus you could lift the connection partly.
 The `stories` would stay in the `Stories` component, but the `onArchive()` function could live in the `Story` component.

+First, you remove the `onArchive()` function for the `Stories` component and remove the `mapDispatchToProps()` as well.
+It will be used later on in the `Story` component.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~